W&L welcomes applicants from all over the world!

 Since many international students are coming from educational systems that are different from that of the U.S., we find it valuable to view an unscripted interview in which each applicant may discuss their unique background and goals.

-Alumni interviews are not available for international students living abroad, except in the Netherlands and Mexico and we are not able to offer Skype or phone interviews.
+Alumni interviews are not available for international students living abroad, except in Portugal, Mexico and the UK, and we are not able to offer Skype or phone interviews.
 However, international applicants may participate in an interview conducted by a third party provider such as InitialView, Duolingo, or Vericant.
 These companies conduct and record the interview so it can be reviewed later by our office.
 InitialView, Duolingo, or Vericant are not able to answer questions about W&L, so please direct any questions about W&L to firstname.lastname@example.org.

 |Application||Application Deadline||Testing Deadline*||Financial Aid Application||Notification Date|